 They also contain wider spreads, and are more sensitive to sudden shifts in political and financial developments.

-Below, we’ve created a table which showcases several different currency pairs from each bracket, as well as some nicknames which were coined by traders themselves.
+We’ve created a table below which showcases several different currency pairs from each bracket, as well as some nicknames which were coined by traders themselves.

 N. Zealand Dollar

-A candlestick is a chart, also known as a Japanese Candlestick Chart, and is favoured by traders due to the wide range of information they portray.
+A candlestick is a chart, also known as a Japanese Candlestick Chart, that is often favoured by traders due to the wide range of information it portrays.
 The chart displays the high, low, opening and closing prices.

 The wicks show the high to low range and the 'real body' (wide section) shows investors if the closing price was higher or lower than the opening price.

-A bar chart shows the opening, close, high and low of the currency prices.
+A bar chart shows the opening, close, high and low of the currency pair’s prices.

 The top of the bar represents the highest paid price and the bottom indicates the lowest traded price for that specific time period.